Plugin Guide¶

 dict[str, X]keyed bycamera.idis the conventional pattern for per-camera state — cheap to look up, trivial to clean up.
 API_EVENT.SHUTDOWNfires when the host tears the plugin down (reload, server stop).
 Listeners must release everything synchronously enough for the host to stop the process.
 There is alsoAPI_EVENT.FINISH_LAUNCHING, fired once afterconfigureCamerasreturns — useful for kicking off background work that should wait until the camera set is stable.

-A sensor is the unit of state the host (and other plugins) sees on a camera.
+A sensor is the smallest smart-home unit in camera.ui.
 Detection sensors push results from analyzing video; control sensors expose user-toggleable hardware (lights, sirens, locks); event sensors fire one-shot triggers (doorbell).

 For detection, subclass the matching *DetectorSensor and implement the detect method.
 The host pushes one frame at the configured rate: